Meetup-Trendly/trendly-server/README.md

 ### Authors:
  Cameron Moorehead, Catherine Looper, Dalton Carr, Matt LeBlanc

+---
 ### Motivation

-Trendly is an API that connects users via SMS to Meetup (`https://www.meetup.com/`).
-This app allows users to customize their Meetup notifications.
+Trendly is a RESTful API that connects users via (Short Message Service) SMS to Meetup (`https://www.meetup.com/`).
+This app allows users to sign up with their Meetup User ID via text message.
+Once signed up, users will automatically receive a text notification 24 hours before any of their upcoming meetup events.
+With the Trendly application,  users no longer need to worry about missing a Meetup event as text notifications will keep users up to date on all of their Meetup groups.

-Trendly is a RESTful API built with a (Hypertext Transfer Protocol) HTTP server and basic and bearer authentication using Express.
+Trendly is built with a (Hypertext Transfer Protocol) HTTP server and basic and bearer authentication using Express.
 This server handles POST and GET requests/responses.
 This API uses MongoDB and Mongoose to write data to a db directory for persistence.
 This app is using Travis CI for continuous integration, and Heroku for deployment.

+---

+### How to use?

+#### To sign up for Twilio Meetup SMS notifications:

+* Send a text message to <+12608675309> with your Meetup User ID in the following format: <id: 123456789>
+* If you do not know your Meetup User ID, you can find it by visiting: https://www.meetup.com/account/

+#### To use the Twilio Meetup SMS interface, you can issue the following commands:

+* Send a text message to <+12608675309> with the command: `<my groups>` to see a list of your Meetup groups.
+* Send a text message to <+12608675309> with the command: `<update me>` to be notified of any events that your Meetup groups are having during the next week.
+* Send a text message to <+12608675309> with the command: `<stop>` to opt out of text notifications.

+---
+### Developer Tools:

+* Step 1.
+Fork and Clone the Repository.
+* Step 2. `npm install`.
+* Step 3. start MongoDB by calling `npm run dbon`.
+* Step 4. to test the API, open a second terminal window and run the command `npm run test`.
+* Step 5.
+If you would like to start the server, you can run the command `npm run start`.
+* Step 6.
+If you would like to contribute to the Repo, please open a Pull Request and we will review it
+* Step 7.
+If you find a bug - please report it by opening up an issue in this git repository.

+---
 ### Build

 ![Trendly FlowChart](./assets/Trendly-flowchart.png)